ft-interactive/g-axis/README.md

 <b>Note</b> All examples shown are from the web frame style.
 yLinear() creates a d3 linear axis with a couple of additional feature to help manage styling and day-to-day production of charts that use a linear y-axis.

 Create and call a y-axis first, as it returms <b>.labelWidth()</b> that holds a value equal to the width of the widest tick label on the y-axis.
-This value is used to re-define the left or right margin of the chartframe before de For more information see * [yLinear Postioning](#ylinpos)
+This value is used to re-define the left or right margin of the chartframe before crteating the x-axis.
+For more information see [yLinear Postioning](#ylinpos)

 * [Getting started](#ylinstarted)